 - If the Bible Says It, I Believe It.
 100%.
 I arrived at this conclusion after questioning the Bible and scrutinizing it — comparing Jesus to various world religions.
 What I found is that the Christian Bible is completely accurate and trustworthy.
 I may not understand everything, and I may still have questions, but none of these things are deal-breakers.
 The Word of God is perfectly infallible and has been proven over and over throughout the centuries — whether I understand everything or not.
 Every word contained therein is relevant for today in some form.

 - Jesus Christ: My Everything.
 As the Son of God — one with the Father — Jesus came to earth to destroy the devil’s work as a perfect representation of the Father’s heart.
 (See 1 John 3:8 and Hebrews 1:3.)
 Philippians 2:5-8 tells us that Jesus gave up everything about Himself that could be considered “God” and came to earth as an ordinary human being.
+(See also Hebrews 2:17 and John 5:19.)
 In this way, He could show us how to live.
 Jesus therefore demonstrated what is possible through a sinless life lived in right-relationship with Father God.
 Our lives should look like His.
-(See 1 John 2:6.)
+(See 1 John 2:6 and 4:17.)